MikeTheReader/advent-of-code-2019/src/Day-14/README.md

 }
 ```
 That way, we're able to quickly index based on the output and work backwards.
 (Updated to inclue output quantity.)

+Started by trying with a regular expression, but got tied up in the variable number of inputs and went back to splitting the string up to parse.